 All University community members and guests of the University are encouraged to report suspected criminal activity to the police as soon as possible.
-Fires, health emergencies, crimes, and violations of University policies and procedures should be reported to the SMU Police Department either in person at 3128 Dyer Street, Room 212, Patterson Hall, or by telephone by dialing 911 on campus or at 214-768-3333 or on the website, https://www.smu.edu/police.
+Fires, health emergencies, crimes, and violations of University policies and procedures should be reported to the SMU Police Department either in person at 3128 Dyer Street, Room 212, Patterson Hall, or by telephone by dialing 911 on campus or at 214-768-3333 or on the website, smu.edu/police.
 Conspicuously placed, lighted emergency (Blue Light) telephones with direct lines to the SMU Police Department are located throughout the campus to facilitate reporting.
-The department also has an anonymous tips line where community members can leave information without providing their identity.
-The SMU Anonymous Tips Line is 8-2TIP on campus or 214-SMU-2TIP from cell phones/off campus phone lines and online at https://www.smu.edu/police.